krishnanlab/txt2onto_predictions/Lucas_Gillenwater_Disease_Predictions/README.md

 # Lucas_Gillenwater_Disease_Predictions

-This folder contains various predictions and analyses generated using the **txt2onto** tool to identify public RNA-seq samples and studies related to the **requested diseases** provided by Lucas Gillenwater.
+This folder contains various predictions and analyses generated using **txt2onto** to identify public RNA-seq samples and studies related to the **requested diseases** provided by Lucas Gillenwater.
 The results are summarized in the attached file, `disease_predictions_with_descriptions.csv`.

 ## File Overview